 To get started with learning chord progressions by ear, check out my step-by-step guide here.
 It’s important to know though that figuring out chord progressions by ear is a bit more involved than learning melodies by ear, where you can just jump right in even if you’re a complete beginner.

-For one, it really helps if you have some experience figuring out melodies and riffs by ear (exercise 1).
+For one, it really helps if you have some experience figuring out melodies and riffs by ear (exercise 1 above).
 You don’t need to be lightning fast at it, but if you’re still struggling a lot, it makes sense to focus your practice on learning melodies by ear for a little while longer.

 Other than that, you need to know how to play the chords you’re trying to figure out.
 If you don’t know how to play a C#7 chord, you won’t be able to figure out a chord progression that uses that chord, right?
 So you could say: the more chords you know, the better.

 I’ve listed this exercise as ‘no theory required’, because I don’t want you to hold off on figuring out chords by ear because you don’t know a lot of theory.
 And as we’ve seen above, you don’t absolutely need theory.
-But that doesn’t mean through that music theory won’t help you figure out chords by ear.
-Here’s a brief overview of the thee most important things that will help you.
+But that doesn’t mean though that music theory won’t help you figure out chords by ear.
+Here’s a brief overview of the the most important things that will help you.

 First, it helps a lot to know how to play the most important chord types in all keys.
 As we’ve seen, you need to know how to play the chord you might run into.
 Ideally, you would know how to play the following chord types in all keys: